Basic tips for using privacy protocols on Ethereum

 Blockchains are not like banks

 Transactions on the Ethereum blockchain are fully transparent by default.
-In practice, one wallet (address) is used for multiple transactions and often linked to the personal identity (more or less publicly).
+In practice, one wallet (address) is used for multiple transactions and often linked to personally identifiable information (more or less publicly).
 This link can be voluntary (e.g. yourFullName.eth or yourAlias.eth), mandatory (scanning your passport for access to a centralized exchange) and/or accidental (sending an onchain social media post from the wrong wallet).
-From the TradFi and offchain world, we are used to a different form of transparency: our transactions are assumed to be private except for certain centralized parties that we cannot choose ourselves (credit card company, data resellers, bank, government, police, secret service).
+From the TradFi and offchain world, we are used to a different form of transparency: our transactions are assumed to be private except for certain centralized parties that we unfortunately cannot choose ourselves (credit card company, data resellers, bank, government, police, secret service).

-The promise of privacy protocols is to enable the use of a wallet’s fungible assets without associating the wallet address and the attached identity (like your onchain history, name, passport,…).
-Current protocols build on top of or next to public blockchains and are often described as privacy ‘pools’.
+The promise of current privacy protocols is to enable the use of a wallet’s fungible assets without associating the wallet address and the attached identity (like your onchain history, name, passport,…).
+The simplest ones build on top of or next to public blockchains and are often described as privacy ‘pools’.
+A nascent area is programmable privacy, which is not yet widely used, allows you to be private by default and to selectively disclose any information voluntarily.

 The ‘pooling’ happens on the address level.
 Depositors send funds from their private addresses to a shared address (pool).
 This address is a smart contract that allows proving any deposit at a later point in time.
 Anyone who submits a proof of having deposited (sometimes called a ‘note’) can withdraw that amount.
 The privacy comes from the withdrawal not being linked to a specific deposit.
 But there are many ways to link withdrawals to their deposits, especially without some minimum privacy pool hygiene (or opsec).